MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 A single value (non-array) can be converted to an instance of a type if:

 - That type has a (public) single-parameter constructor
-- And the value is same type or can be coerced to the type of the parameter
+- And the value is the same type or can be coerced to the type of the parameter

 For example, the following two lines are equivalent: